Notes for Programming Language Experts

 The careful design and vast built-in functionality of the Wolfram Language make it easy to express computational ideas clearly in the language.

-In the Wolfram Language, code is not trapped in ASCII text, and instead can be given in rich CDF notebook documents.
+In the Wolfram Language, code is not trapped in ASCII text, and instead can be given in rich notebooks.

 The Wolfram Language can be used to script external operations in a variety of environments and languages.